Ocolus1/django-auth/README.md

 EMAIL_PORT = #email port
 ```

-> change all the environment variables in the `.env.sample` and don't forget to rename it to `.env`.
+> change all the environment variables in the `.env.template` and don't forget to rename it to `.env`.

+## Project Structure
+The Django project is organized into the following main directories:

+`config`: This directory contains the main project settings and entry points.
+It includes the settings.py file and the root URL configuration.

+`accounts`: This directory contains authentication models, including a custom user model and email-based account flow.
+It also contains the account URL configuration, form styles and company models.

+`pages`: This directory is where the main user-facing elements of the web app should go.

+`theme`: This directory is where the main tailwind configurations of the web app should go.

 ### Run the project